(opens in new tab)Skip to main content

 Use of outcome data collection tools and fidelity monitoring to ensure high-quality, effective care.

-• 1-day in-person workshop on the Unified Protocol (UP), adapted for Intermountain and delivered by Unified Protocol Institute experts
+• Adapted for Intermountain and delivered by Unified Protocol Institute experts

-• Optional 1-day training on Unified Protocol for Adolescents (UPA)
+• Providers may also attend additional 1-day training on Unified Protocol for Adolescents (UP-A)

-• Open to all Intermountain psychotherapists; no ongoing commitment required
+• Open to all Intermountain psychotherapists; no ongoing commitment required; community psychotherapists may also apply

 • Completion of Level I required